How Does A Reverse Mortgage Affect Medicaid?

 Yes, you can still receive Medicaid if you have a reverse mortgage.
 However, the amount of your loan balance will be considered when determining your Medicaid eligibility.
 If you have a large loan balance, it may impact your eligibility for Medicaid long-term care services.

-Read More: Does Indiana Medicaid Cover Braces?
+Read More: How Does Medicaid Determine Fair Market Value?

 It’s important to consult with a financial advisor or elder law attorney before taking out a reverse mortgage to understand how it may impact your Medicaid eligibility and to explore other options for financing long-term care services.